Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Energy transfer analysis for cylinder flow

 We focus on the relationship between the location of the recirculation region indicated by the white line and the energy transfer distribution.
-For qualitatively at $\Rey = 100$, the $0$-line and energy transfer distributions maintain almost the same $x$ position at all times.
-Conversely, for $t=300$ at $\Rey = 70$ and $\Rey = 50$, the transfer distribution exists at a distance from the $0$ line.
-It is possible that the difference in the development process between $\Rey=50$ and $100$ (see figure \ref{fig_triadicenergy_percent} and figure \ref{fig_triadicenergy}) is due to this difference in the transfer fields.
+At $\Rey = 100$, the $0$-line and energy transfer distributions maintain almost the same $x$ position at all times.
+Conversely, for $t=300$ at $\Rey = 60$ and $\Rey = 50$, the transfer distribution exists at a distance from the $0$ line.
+It is possible that the difference in the development process between $\Rey=50$ and $100$ (see figure \ref{fig_triadicenergy_separate}) is due to this difference in the transfer fields.
+Even under conditions that eventually lead to a periodic flow, the system undergoes different transient processes.

-We quantitatively investigate the relationship between the energy transfer field and the recirculation region.
-Similar to the energy transfer analysis around a steady field, the location of the primary energy transfer is characterized by the maximum value $x$-position of $\boldsymbol{\mathcal{T}}_{\Delta \rightarrow f_i}$.
-Figure \ref{fig_Ltransfermap} shows the relationship between the $x$-position at $\text{max}(\boldsymbol{\mathcal{T}}_{\Delta \rightarrow f_i})$ and the $x$-coordinate position of the 0-line of the recirculation region $L_\text{recirc}$.
-The green lines are the results of energy transfer analysis around the steady flow for various $\Rey$ cases shown in figure \ref{fig_maxsigma} (c).
-At a $\Rey = 100$, the energy transfer position follows the recirculation region linearly.
-Even in the transient process at a $\Rey = 75$, the gradually approaches to a linear line at $\Rey = 100$.
-At $\Rey = 50$, transient development ends before reaching the linear relationship line, as in $\Rey = 100$.